tmhsplb/opiddailydoc/docs/Infrastructure.md

     git push origin master

 to update repository opiddailydoc at GitHub.

+If a new file is added to `mkdocs.yml` then

+    git add -A

-It may take several minutes before edits are available.
+must be run before the `mkdocs build` command is run.
+This causes any new files to be added to the local git repository.
+In either case it may take several minutes before edits are available.